Daylongs and Half-Days

 The Cultivation of Knowledge: Understanding and Releasing Dukkha (July 2022)

+(Sati Center for Buddhist Studies).
 The heart of Buddhist practice involves understanding and releasing dukkha (suffering or unsatisfactoriness).
 These are not static ideas to learn, but active knowledges to cultivate.
 When we set out to understand dukkha, that understanding begins one way, then changes as we mature in practice.
 The same is true for the task of letting go of dukkha.
-This half-day was offered through the Sati Center.

 Audio